infosecsecurity/OSPTF/README.md

+# Warning!
+- This Project is unfinished. ( unstable )
+- DO NOT ABUSE/EXPLOITING
+-
 # OSPTF ( CUI VERSION )
 - Open Source Penetration Test Framework
 - Based on Open Source Penetration Test Tools